ehrrsn7/procedural-programming/cs/Unit-0/README.md

 * Author:
 *    Sam Student
 * Summary:
-*    This program is designed to be the first Java program you have ever
+*    This program is designed to be the first C# program you have ever
 *    written.
 While not particularly complex, it is often the most difficult
 *    to write because the tools are so unfamiliar.
 ************************************************************************/